NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 :py:class:`~pynwb.spec.NWBAttributeSpec` has arguments very similar to :py:class:`~pynwb.spec.NWBDatasetSpec`.
 A key difference is that an attribute cannot be a neurodata type, i.e., the ``neurodata_type_def`` and ``neurodata_type_inc`` keys are not allowed.
 The only way to match an object with a spec is through the name of the attribute so ``name`` is required.
-You cannot have multiple attributes objects in the same place that correspond to the same :py:class:`~pynwb.spec.NWBAttributeSpec`, since these would have to have the same name.
+You cannot have multiple attributes on a single group/dataset that correspond to the same :py:class:`~pynwb.spec.NWBAttributeSpec`, since these would have to have the same name.
 Therefore, instead of specifying number of ``quantity``, you have a ``required`` field which takes a boolean value.
 Another key difference between datasets and attributes is that attributes cannot have attributes of their own.